Saeid-Tayebi/pca_nipals/README.md

 # PCA using NIPALS Algorithm

 ## Overview

 This project implements Principal Component Analysis (PCA) using the NIPALS (Nonlinear Iterative Partial Least Squares) algorithm.
-It includes both MATLAB and Python implementations, providing users with flexibility to choose their preferred environment.
+It includes both MATLAB and Python implementations, providing users with the flexibility to choose their preferred environment.
 The project aims to deliver a structured and user-friendly approach to PCA, facilitating model development and visualization.

+**Note:** The functionality for estimating missing data is only available in the Python folder.

 ## Features

 ### General Features

-- **Automatic Component Selection**: Default is set to the number of data variables.
+- **Automatic Component Selection**: By default, the number of components is determined based on the eigenvalue less than 1 rules.
 - **Center-Scaling**: Data is centered and scaled by default, with an option to skip this step.
 - **Alpha Parameter**: Defines the confidence limit for model predictions, allowing control over model accuracy and scope.
 - **PCA Score Visualization**: Visualize PCA scores to assess data consistency and identify outliers.